robertfben/sql-challenge/README.md

  - Imported each CSV file into the corresponding SQL table.

 ## Data Analysis
-After completing the databse, performed these steps:
+After completing the database, performed these steps:

 1) Listed the following details of each employee: employee number, last name, first name, sex, and salary.